 Resources for Healthcare Professionals

-Florida Asthma Coalition Asthma-Friendly Hospital Recognition (FAC): FAC recognizes the valuable role hospitals play in caring for patients with asthma and developed the Asthma-Friendly Hospital recognition by collaborating with administrative, clinical, and supportive partners across the state.
+Florida Asthma Coalition Asthma-Friendly Hospital Recognition (FAC): Understanding the valuable role hospitals play in caring for patients with asthma, FAC developed the Asthma-Friendly Hospital recognition by collaborating with administrative, clinical, and supportive partners across the state.
 The steps taken by hospitals to earn this recognition will also help to significantly reduce unnecessary hospital visits, re-admissions, and overall health outcomes.
-Awarded Hospitals also receive a certificate recognizing this achievement, press releases if desired, and a customized logo to be utilized for marketing their status as an Asthma-Friendly Hospital recognized by the Florida Asthma Coalition.
+Awarded Hospitals also receive a certificate recognizing this achievement, communication tools, and a customized logo to be utilized for marketing their status as an Asthma-Friendly Hospital recognized by the Florida Asthma Coalition.

-Florida Asthma Coalition Asthma-Friendly Provider Recognition: FAC gives Healthcare providers an opportunity to partner with local and state stakeholders to help reduce the statewide burden of asthma.
-By working together and taking the steps to be recognized as an Asthma-Friendly Provider, practices promote the use of an effective asthma management program that will allow patients to monitor and control their asthma.
-In addition, evidence supports a decrease in unscheduled visits, as well a reduction in hospitalizations, emergency department visits and missed days of school and/or work for those patients who underwent comprehensive asthma
+Florida Asthma Coalition Asthma-Friendly Provider Recognition: FAC gives health care providers an opportunity to partner with local and state stakeholders to help reduce the statewide burden of asthma.
+By working together and taking the steps to be recognized as Asthma-Friendly Providers, health care providers promote the use of an effective asthma management program that will allow patients to monitor and control their asthma.
+In addition, evidence supports a decrease in unscheduled visits, as well a reduction in hospitalizations, emergency department visits and missed days of school and/or work for those patients who underwent comprehensive asthma self-management.

 American Lung Association Professional Education: The American Lung Association tracks the coverage and related barriers to asthma guidelines-based care in state Medicaid programs.
 The overall goal of this initiative is to improve access to guidelines-based care and ultimately improve asthma outcomes by understanding the gaps between what is known to be best practice in improving asthma outcomes and what is actually being covered by payers, including Medicaid, and implemented by providers.